-Directions:

-Read each of the following statements and please circle the number which best indicate your beliefs.
+Directions: Read each of the following statements and please circle the number which best indicate your beliefs.
 Please answer all the questions.
-Answer as true as possible as there are no correct or incorrect answers.
+Answer as true as possible as there are no ccorrect or incorrect answers.
 When circling your response, please keep in mind the following key:

-A - Agree D - Disagree
+- A Agree D Disagree N Neutral

-N - Neutral